Santa and Sith Lord come together for toy charity

 By around 1 p.m. on Saturday, donations had topped $8,800 and donation barrels were filled with toys, many of them Star Wars merchandise.

-Katie Ormiston, squad leader of the Green Mountain Squad of the 501st, was dressed as a TIE fighter on Saturday.
-She is in charge of the Vermont chapter of the 501st and estimated there were about 30 members of the 501st at the event on Saturday.
+Katie Ormiston, squad leader of the Green Mountain Squad of the 501st, was dressed as a TIE fighter.
+She is in charge of the Vermont chapter of the 501st and estimated there were about 30 members of the 501st at the event.

-Most of the Green Mountain squad at the mall on Saturday are from Chittenden County, Ormiston said, but there were also members from Massachusetts, Rhode Island and New Hampshire.
+Most of the Green Mountain squad at the mall were from Chittenden County, Ormiston said, but there were also members from Massachusetts, Rhode Island and New Hampshire.
 Some, like Ormiston, had been part of the 2017 event.

 Members of the 501st and Alderaan Base took part in a Make-A-Wish reveal at Rutland High School in 2017.

-Donahue said BROC's efforts are not intended to replace or compete with a toy from local radio station WSYB, which was started more than 45 years ago.
-He said he thought WSYB's program and BROC's covered the need for toys for Rutland County families.
+Donahue said BROC’s efforts are not intended to replace or compete with a toy drive run by local radio station WSYB, which was started more than 45 years ago.
+He said he thought WSYB’s program and BROC’s covered the need for toys for Rutland County families.

-“These folks really are deciding between grocery and fuel and toys.
+“These folks really are deciding between groceries and fuel and toys.
 Toys is going to be last on that list because of the critical nature of other basic human needs,” he said.

 Music at the event was provided by students from the bands at various local schools.
 Colby Moore, a member of the West Rutland rock lab, said they planned to play a combination of classic rock and Christmas music.